-Having adverse credit doesn’t mean that you won’t be eligible for a mortgage.
+Having poor credit doesn’t mean that you won’t be eligible for a mortgage.
 In fact, there are a number of lenders that specialise in adverse credit mortgages.
-Being a sole trader doesn’t put you at a disadvantage and are often offered the same rates as employed applicants.
+Being a sole trader doesn’t put you at a disadvantage and you may be offered the same rates as employed applicants.

 Mortgage brokers for sole traders

-Our advisors specialise in self-employed mortgages and understand lender criteria in great depth.
-Although you may be able to secure a mortgage without an advisor, having an advisor can ensure you’re getting the best deal that you’re able to qualify for.
-This is because our advisors have access to every lender, in addition to exclusive mortgage deals.
+The advisors we work with specialise in self-employed mortgages and understand lender criteria in great depth.
+Although you may be able to secure a mortgage without an advisor, having an advisor ensures you’re getting the best deal that you qualify for.

-If you’ve recently become a sole trader, then you may benefit from utilising the expertise of an advisor.
-An advisor can ensure your application is structured the best way and can also approach the right lenders based on your circumstances.
+If you’ve recently become a sole trader, you’ll benefit from the expertise of an advisor.
+An advisor can ensure your application is structured in the best way to approach the right lenders based on your circumstances.